16 March 2018 (by admin)

 ● Personal care (dressing, washing, helping with toilet needs)

 ● Looking after younger siblings

 For some young carers, school can be a place where they can forget about their caring roles but also somewhere where they feel people may not understand what life is like for them at home.

 We run a regular peer support group for young carers at George Spicer.
-We also have regular drop-in sessions.
+We also have regular drop-in sessions and offer homework support.